alxklk/Scinc/Bytecode.md

 IP   | Instruction Pointer
 SP   | Stack Pointer
-this | `this` pointer for current member function loc  | Local variables for current function arg  | Arguments for current function tmp  | Temporary variables
+this | `this` pointer for current member function

 They are hidden from programmer.
-Each register `IP`, `this`, `loc`, `arg` and `tmp` has own stack, it is unaccessible by program and used by some commands, for example, IAM pushes current value of `this` into stack and NOTME pops - it is intended for nested method calls.
+Register `IP`, `this` has own stack, it is unaccessible by program and used by some commands, for example, IAM pushes current value of `this` into stack and NOTME pops - it is intended for nested method calls.

 Code and data memory are separated (Harvard architecture).
 Interpreter takes next bytecode from program memory at `[IP]` and executes corresponding action.
 In debug mode interpreter returns control to host program after each step.
 In release mode interpreter returns controls only in non-linear points (JMPs, CALL) and special instructions (INT, FIN)